 If you encounter any bugs or abnormal behavior with the Pixel 4 Live Wallpapers port, please visit the original XDA thread and report it accordingly.

-The Google Pixel series is well known for its impressive camera experience, and the upcoming Pixel 4 (XL) will be no less.
-The third in the list of leaked Google Pixel 4 apps is the updated version 7 of the Google Camera app and already shows us all the new features that will accompany.
-It brings some major changes to the app, these include the following.
+The Google Pixel series is well known for its impressive camera experience, and the Pixel 4 (XL) is no less.
+The third in the list of Google Pixel 4 apps is the updated version of the Google Camera app.
+These are the new Google Camera 7.2.011, 7.1.019, and 7.0.009 Beta.
+It brings some major changes and features to the app, these include the following.

 - Completely revamped viewfinder interface:

 - The viewfinder now has rounded corners that looks well on phones with screens that have rounded corners.

 - Camera modes carousel is now placed below the shutter button.